nrfconnect/sdk-nrf/samples/wifi/shell/README.rst

       wifi reg_domain <ISO/IEC 3166-1 alpha2>

-   For example, to set the regulatory domain to US, use the following command:
+   For example, to set the regulatory domain to IN, use the following command:

    .. code-block:: console